fikayo-sanni/ductape-docs/docs/actions/overview.md

 ## Complete Example

-Here's a complete workflow showing how to work with Actions:
+Here's a complete feature showing how to work with Actions:

 ```ts
 import Ductape from '@ductape/sdk';